tanmatt/QuoteOfTheDay/README.md

 - Wed Aug 21 07:00:07 2024 | I am at peace with God.
 My conflict is with Man. - Charlie Chaplin
 - Thu Aug 22 07:00:05 2024 | There is no such thing as failure.
 There are only results. - Tony Robbins
 - Fri Aug 23 07:00:07 2024 | If history were taught in the form of stories, it would never be forgotten. - Rudyard Kipling
+- Sat Aug 24 07:00:06 2024 | The greatest thing about being a scientist is you never have to grow up. - Neil deGrasse Tyson